KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\leads\forms.py:45`

 **Description**:
-The method `filter_leads_adv_filters_admin_query` is likely designed to apply advanced filtering criteria to a list of leads within an administrative context in the EeazyCRM system, enabling administrators to refine and manage lead data more effectively.
+The `filter_leads_adv_filters_admin_query` method is likely used to apply advanced filters to a query related to leads in the EeazyCRM system.
+It is probably called by an admin user or a system process that needs to filter leads based on certain criteria.

 ---